Hemapadmavathi-sanka/Hibernate-Project/README.md

 6. How to Run
 7. Application Flow
 8. API Endpoints
+9. Screenshorts
-9. Known Issues and Notes
+10. Known Issues and Notes

 ---